Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 author: miles.adkins@snowflake.com
 id: automl_with_snowflake_and_h2o
-summary: This lab will walk you through how to use Snowflake and H2O to perform supervised machine learning.
+summary: This lab will walk you through how to use Snowflake and H2O Driverless AI to perform supervised machine learning.
 categories: Getting Started
 environments: web
 status: Published